 Silvana had the first of her 2 sons in 1980 and continued to work in the corporate world until 2003.
 She has been a resident of Stamford CT since 1988.
 Silvana came to yoga as an alternative to back surgery and soon learned to manage back pain with skills applied from yoga.
 Her passion is to share her knowledge of yoga to help those suffering from a variety of physical and psychological conditions.
 She received Mind/Body training from both Herbert Benson of Harvard Medical School and The Connecticut Mind/Body Institute.
 She volunteers at the local Multiple Sclerosis Society and The Attention Deficit Disorder Association.
 She also teaches classes for the general public.
 Yoga has become a part of her everyday life and offers ways to cope with stress, child rearing and health concerns as well as maintain a general sense of well being.
 Her advice to new students is “Come with an open mind and heart and the rest will follow.”
 Silvana's studio is Yoga Space.

 Jackie Tepper is a Registered Yoga Teacher certified in Kundalini Yoga and has been teaching Kundalini Yoga, Neshama Yoga TM and meditation since 2006.
 Jackie studied under the internationally-renowned Kundalini Yoga masters Ravi Singh and Ana Brett.
+She is also a certified Radiant Child Yoga instructor, having completed her training with Shakta Kaur Khalsa.
 Jackie, a former lawyer, began practicing Kundalini Yoga at a time when her physical, emotional and spiritual health were severely compromised.
 She quickly experienced many significant healing benefits of Kundalini Yoga and credits it with being a major factor in her transformation to a much healthier and happier being.

 Rita Trieger is the founder and editor-in-chief of Fit Yoga magazine (2003-2010), the author of Yoga Heals Your Back (Fairwinds, 2005), and Tranquil Mind, a meditation and yoga CD.
 She incorporates a variety of traditions into her inspiring teaching style, and has cultivated an enthusiastic following in both vigorous Vinyasa flow, and healing/restorative/therapeutic classes.
 A spirited and sought-after teacher, Rita has presented yoga therapy to medical students at Yale University as well as several national yoga conferences, including the International Yoga Therapy Conference (IYTC), and the Montreal International Symposium for Therapy and Yoga (MISTY 2011), Canada’s first yoga therapy conference.
 For the last ten years, Rita has been teaching yoga for various departments of Stamford Hospital, in Stamford, Connecticut.
 At the hospital’s Bennett Cancer Center (BCC), she has built a strong yoga community for cancer patients and survivors; at The Health and Fitness Institute (HFI), her thrice weekly Vinyasa flow classes continue to thrive, and she works closely with both the chief of cardiology and the senior exercise physiologist as the case manager/stress-management facilitator for Intensive Cardiac Rehab (ICR).
 More recently, Rita developed yoga for cancer video sequences on You Tube for the Connecticut Challenge, a non-profit organization dedicated to promoting healthy lifestyle choices for cancer survivors, and is developing a Yoga for Cancer Teacher Training.
 Rita’s abstract and article, Open Heart Yoga was published in the Spring of 2011, for the medical journal, Topics in Geriatric Rehabilitation (TGR), and she has contributed a chapter for the upcoming book The Sacred Thread of Yoga compiled by renowned yogi and teacher, Kofi Buscia.
 She is currently working on a new digital magazine, Find Bliss/New York, which will focus on authentic, organic and sustainable living.
 In July 2011 she was initiated into the sacred Kalachakra Tantra by H.H. the XIV Dalai Lama in Washington, DC and continues her in-depth studies of Buddhist philosophy and meditation.
 In addition to her work at Stamford Hospital, Rita is a member of IAYT (International Association of Yoga Therapists) and currently teaches yoga and meditation at The Yoga Loft in Bedford, NY, Breathe Pilates and Yoga, in Chappaqua, NY, Dew Yoga in Stamford, CT., and Elements Yoga in Darien, CT., as well as a flourishing private clientele.
 Visit her blog at ritatude.blogspot.com